Taxable income of an individual includes the following items:

 - the use of patent, trademark, design or model, plan, secret formula or process, or for information (know-how) concerning industrial, commercial, or scientific experience.

-Royalty income of residents is taxed at the generally applicable PIT rate – 12%.
+Royalty income of residents is taxed at the generally applicable PIT rate of 12%.
 Royalty income of non-residents should be taxed at the 20% rate.

 Taxable income of an individual also includes, without limitation, prizes and lottery winnings.